binarykitchen/videomail-client/README.md

 Source: http://caniuse.com/#search=getUserMedia

-## Development
+## Unfinished Metamorphosis (aka Development)

 This is just the beginning.
 I will add a lot more over time.

+It makes heavy use of other npm modules.
+I try to plug together as many well-known, robust but tiny modules as possible.

-Bear with me, there are lots of problems to crack, especially with the audio part.
+Bear with me, there are lots of problems to crack, especially with the audio part and some unit tests are missing.
 Working on it ...

 ## Credits

 These guys helped and/or inspired me for this mad project:

 * Heath Sadler
+* Zack Best
+* Sonia Pivac
 * Isaac Johnston
 * Dominic Tarr
-* Sonia Pivac
-* Zack Best
 * Daniel Noelpp
 * Nicholas Buchanan
 * Kelvin Wong

+They all deserve lots of love.

+## Final philosophy

+This planet is completely sold.
+Talk is overrated.
+My primary goal is not to turn this into a commercial product but to promote a cool language: Sign Language!